Crash Nitro Kart: Reception

 The console versions of Crash Nitro Kart received "mixed or average" reviews according to Metacritic.
 Manny LaMancha of GamePro concluded that the gameplay of Crash Nitro Kart was addictive though not innovative.
 PlayStation: The Official Magazine said that Crash Nitro Kart was "satisfying and challenging at the same time" and "a great way to fill that need for speed."
 Nintendo Power praised the karts as "fast" and the power-ups as "creative".
 Official PlayStation Magazine concluded that "Vicarious Visions did all it could to emulate the Naughty Dog classic (Crash Team Racing) and just added a PS2 coat of paint."
 Play magazine said that the game was "a little generic and heavily recycled, but the powerslide system from CTR pulls it together."
 Matt Helgeson of Game Informer dismissed the game as "probably one of the least exciting racing titles I've played recently."
 Demian Linn of Electronic Gaming Monthly noted that the gameplay was "nearly identical to Crash Team Racings, even down to the speed-boosting wumpa fruits, so if you loved it before, you'll still love it, and if not... not."

 The game's controls were well received.
-Manny LaMancha of GamePro concluded that the controls were easy to pick up, but hard to master.
+LaMancha concluded that the controls were easy to pick up, but hard to master.
 Official Xbox Magazine praised the game's "solid control" and "innovative boost system".
-Michael Laffery of GameZone said that the interface was "simple to use" and that the game requires no learning curve.
+Michael Lafferty of GameZone said that the interface was "simple to use" and that the game requires no learning curve.
 Tony Guidi of TeamXbox noted that the "simplistic" controls allowed the game to be played by anyone and that due to the different boosting and sliding techniques, "mastering the control will separate the great racers from the newbs."
 Ryan Davis of GameSpot stated that while the powerslide system "can give you a serious advantage in the race ... [it] is also very difficult to pull off, requiring flawless timing."
-Steven Rodriquez of Nintendo World Report said that the karts "control pretty nicely, but can be hard to handle consistently at top speed," and added that power sliding was "easy to do".
+Steven Rodriguez of Nintendo World Report said that the karts "control pretty nicely, but can be hard to handle consistently at top speed," and added that power sliding was "easy to do".